saxena-rishabh/TCS-HumAIn-2019/README.md

 4. The model will predict tags for test data.
 5. Once tags are predicted, create a new CSV file with Id and Tags column.

+**Models/ Algorithms proposed**

+1. Use bag of words upto 4 grams and compute the micro f1 score with Logistic regression(OvR).
+2. Perform hyperparam tuning on alpha (or lambda) for Logistic regression to improve the performance using GridSearch.
+3. Try OneVsRestClassifier with Linear-SVM (SGDClassifier with loss-hinge).